PetarKing/butler-assistant/README.md

   - Consolidate handling of Community and MCP tools.
   - Improve documentation for using and setting up MCP tools.
 - 🔜 **Near-shore:**
+  - Provide model with it's own Sandbox folder project structure, to avoid it getting messy
+  - Introduce test coverage, including end-to-end using pre-recorded wav files, and llm-as-judge for assertions
+  - *Consider* using LangChat's chat wrapper for the butler agenet, to simplify tool importing and usage.
+Concerns around locking in, and unforseen complexity.
-  - Consider replacing the Obsidian service with an [MCP](https://mcpservers.org/servers/MarkusPfundstein/mcp-obsidian)
+  - *Consider* replacing the Obsidian service with an [MCP](https://mcpservers.org/servers/MarkusPfundstein/mcp-obsidian)
-  - Consider replacing web search tools with [Tavily](https://www.tavily.com/)
+  - *Consider* replacing web search tools with [Tavily](https://www.tavily.com/)
 - 🚀 **Futuristic:**
   - ♻ Automatic Re-indexing: Create a file watcher to automatically update the vector index when notes are changed.
   - 🌐 Cloud Mode: connecting to an external embeddings store and/or Obsidian Vault.